 As I have mentioned before, there is a lot of evidence that the first two licensed Godzilla items produced in America were the Ideal board game and the Aurora model kit.
 This makes sense, as both were inspired by the popularity of KING KONG vs GODZILLA, which established Godzilla as a household name.

 The kit has been re-issued several times, and as a public service, I just wanted to take a quick look at the artwork before we look at the 1972 version:

-But, it's a great kit either way, and the 1972 edition was unique, in that it added the GLOW-IN-THE-DARK parts that Aurora was doing at the time with all of their monsters, such as Dracula, Wolf Man, etc. Even though I would love to track down the '64 version, or even the box, I went with the 1972 because of this unusual feature.
+But, it's a great kit either way, and the 1972 edition was a re-release of the 1969 one, which was unique, in that it added the GLOW-IN-THE-DARK parts that Aurora was doing at the time with all of their monsters, such as Dracula, Wolf Man, etc.

 |Some pieces even still on the tree!|